aws-actions/configure-aws-credentials/README.md

 ### Note about GHES

-Some of this documentation may be inaccurate if you are using GHES (GitHub Enterprise Servers), please take note to review the GitHub documentation when relevant.
+Some of this documentation may be inaccurate if you are using GHES (GitHub Enterprise Server), please take note to review the GitHub documentation when relevant.

 For example, the URL that the OIDC JWT is issued from is different than the